These are some of the categories a lender will assess when considering your personal loan application.

 Lenders may request you attach certain documents to your personal loan application to verify information, such as your income and identity.
 These documents may include:

-• Proof of identity: Lenders need to confirm you are who you say you are on the application and that you meet the age requirement.
+- Proof of identity: Lenders need to confirm your identity and that you meet the age requirement.
 Acceptable proof of identification documents can include your passport, driver’s license, military ID or state ID.

-• Proof of income and employment status: This depends on your employment status – whether you’re employed, self-employed or a freelancer.
-However, it typically involves providing recent pay stubs, your W-2, tax returns, bank statements or your employer’s contact information.
+- Proof of income and employment status: This depends on your employment status – whether you’re employed, self-employed or a freelancer.
+However, it typically involves providing recent pay stubs, a W-2 form, tax returns, and bank statements.

 Applying for a personal loan